 Despite the use of standards-based video compression (H.264/H.265), our tests show that default image quality settings for different manufacturers vary widely, with no standards for terminology or scale used.
 This can result in two cameras with the same resolution produced by two different manufacturers producing widely different out-of-the-box results.

-An industry first, IPVM has analyzed each of these manufacturers and answered these key questions:
+To help clear this confusion, IPVM has analyzed cameras from 10 manufacturers and answered these key questions:

-- What is the real H.264 quantization level for each camera manufacturer's default settings?
+- What is the real H.264 and/or H265 quantization level for each camera manufacturer's default settings?
 How do they vary?
 Who defaults the lowest and highest?

-- To normalize the H.264 quantization levels so that each manufacturer had the same compression, what camera settings should be used?
+- To normalize the H.264/H.265 quantization levels so that each manufacturer had the same compression, what camera settings should be used?

-- What is the impact of bandwidth as H.264 quantization/compression levels are varied for different manufacturers?
+- What is the impact of bandwidth as H.264/H.265 quantization/compression levels are varied for different manufacturers?

 If you really care about image quality and optimizing bandwidth / storage use, this is a critical report.